-The UT Southwestern Department of Emergency Medicine is made of physicians, trainees, and staff committed to furthering both education and research in the specialty of emergency medicine and providing unparalleled patient care in a number of Dallas facilities.
+The UT Southwestern Department of Emergency Medicine is made of physicians, trainees, and staff members who are committed to furthering the education, research, and patient care of emergency medicine in Dallas and beyond.

 While the emergency department is where we often treat and care for patients, it is not our sole focus of attention.
 Emergencies begin outside the hospital – whether in the confines of our homes or on a rain-slicked roadside – therefore, it is our responsibility to ensure and strengthen each link in our communities' chains of survival and recovery.
 Our divisions of Emergency & Disaster Global Health, Emergency Medical Services, General Emergency Medicine, and Medical Toxicology advocate as public educators for violence and injury prevention within each of their specialties.

 Our Department offers many educational opportunities: a renowned Emergency Medicine residency; both Texas Medical Board-approved and Accreditation Council for Graduate Medical Education-accredited fellowship programs; a variety of electives and clerkship programs; and many continuing education and life support courses for emergency medicine physicians and other members of our community.